Kullback-Leibler-Quadratic Optimal Control: Introduction

-There are two classes of constraints: first is that the initial pmf $\nu_0$ for $X_0$ is not modified.
-Second are the dynamics, which can be expressed as a sequence of linear constraints on the marginals:
+where $\bfmX$ evolves according to the controlled Markovian dynamics.
+This interpretation is the first step in the linear programming (LP) approach to MDPs introduced by Manne \cite{bor02a,man60a}.
+The second step is to recognize that the dynamics can be expressed as a sequence of linear constraints on the marginals,